raspberrypilearning/cd-sebento-scratch-2/en/step_8.md

 ## Final tweaks

+On this card you'll make a few small changes to control things like the speed of the animation.
+Customise the changes to suit your own program!

 + Change the number of steps after the `stamp`{:class="blockpen"} from `20` to `4`.
 You'll probably need make the first `move`{:class="blockmotion"} bigger, try `60` instead of `45`, to get the glass of water out from behind the text sprite again.

 + Move the `wait`{:class="blockcontrol"} out of the first loop, putting it after the loop instead, but still inside the `repeat until`{:class="blockcontrol"}, and change the value to `1` or `2` seconds, or whatever you like.